So, you’re in that group of people who suffer from having an oily scalp but dry damaged ends? What do you do?

 The question is “Why is your body producing this excess oil?”

-The causes of excess sebum (the natural oil produced by your scalp) vary and include your genes, hormonal imbalances, the weather & humidity and even your diet.
+The causes of excess sebum (the natural oil produced by your scalp) vary and include your genes, hormonal imbalances, the weather, humidity and even your diet.
 The state of your scalp can make a big difference to the health of your hair.
-An oily scalp can lead to a fungus and Dandruff, or a condition called Seborrheic dermatitis, which also causes scaly patches and can lead to hair loss.
+An oily scalp can lead to a breeding ground for fungus which ultimately triggers Dandruff, or a condition called Seborrheic dermatitis, which also causes scaly patches and can lead to hair loss.

 These conditions will need to be managed with the help of special products.